Pancratium (plant): Taxonomy

+Etymology

-The name "Pancratium" is derived from the Greek and means "all-strength", probably referring to the strength of a plant that can tolerate extreme climates.
+The name Pancratium is derived from the Greek and means "all-strength", probably referring to the strength of a plant that can tolerate extreme climates.
 Pancratium species often inhabit extremely dry and sandy areas.

 Species

-Many species have been published using the name Pancratium, but most have been transferred to other genera (Clinanthus Hymenocallis Ismene Proiphys Stenomesson).
+Many species have been published using the name Pancratium, but most have been transferred to other genera (Clinanthus, Hymenocallis, Ismene, Proiphys and Stenomesson).
 Only a few species are cultivated.
 P. maritimum and P. illyricum being the hardiest for outdoor cultivation, but shy flowering in cool areas.
 P. zeylanicum is sometimes grown as a hothouse container plant.